 Most Common Side Bets in Blackjack

-There are many different side bets in blackjack but some are more commonly available than others.
-Perfect Pairs and the 21+3 side wagers are the most widespread options for players looking to earn a little extra on the side.
+There are many side bets in blackjack, but some are more widely available than others.
+Perfect Pairs and the 21+3 wagers are the most common choices for players looking to earn a little extra.

-Online players can find them in RNG-based variations of the game such as those developed by Realistic Games, Playtech, NetEnt, RealTime Gaming, Microgaming, and Felt.
-The bets are posted in separate betting boxes.
-The payouts are displayed on the table layout although in some online variations you might find them in the game menu.
+Online players can find these bets in RNG-based variations of the game such as those developed by Realistic Games, Playtech, NetEnt, RealTime Gaming, Microgaming, and Felt.
+The bets are placed in separate boxes, and the payouts appear on the table layout, although in some online versions you might see them in the game menu.

-The Perfect Pairs and 21+3 side bets are also available across live dealer casinos powered by the Evolution Gaming software.
-They can be found in live variations like Blackjack Party, Free Bet Blackjack, and Infinite Blackjack, among others.
+Perfect Pairs and 21+3 are also offered at live-dealer casinos powered by Evolution Gaming.
+They are available in live variants like Blackjack Party, Free Bet Blackjack, and Infinite Blackjack, among others.

 The Insurance Bet